Alligator thomsoni

 Alligator thomsoni is an extinct species of alligator that existed during the Early Miocene period.
 Their range was principally in what is now known as Nebraska, United States.

+Classification

+Alligator thomsoni is a member of the subfamily Alligatorinae, within the larger family Alligatoridae.
+It is closely related to the living American alligator, as shown in the cladogram below:

 Measurements

 The average measurement for the skull of a A. thomsoni is 363.0 x 223.0 in millimeters.
 Based on the length, the estimated body mass 67.8 kg.